jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: -1 != 0
     AssertionError: 1 != 2

-  I change the expectation in the assertion to the correct calculation
+  I change the expectation in the :ref:`assertion<AssertionError>` to the correct calculation

   .. code-block:: python